Rheyles/from-a-to-b-with-rl/README.md

 - the possible agent actions $a$, here discrete actions $\leftarrow (0), \downarrow (1), \rightarrow (2), \uparrow (3)$
 - a reward $r = +1$ on the square where the gift lies.

 Reaching the gift ends an 'episode'. **Falling into one of the frozen lakes triggers the end of an episode too with no reward**.
 In the original game, the agent state $s$ corresponds to their observation $o$, which means the agent does not know its surroundings.

 #### Variants

 We have developed two variants of the Frozen Lake environment :

-- One setting a **negative reward $ r = -1 $ for falling into the lake**
+- One setting a **negative reward $r = -1$ for falling into the lake**
 - One **allowing the agent to know the _type_ of the squares next to them**

 ### Car Racing 🏎️